 b.
 The root of equation 2 is the relationship between the soil and airborne lead concentration, and the blood-lead concentration in the developing fetuses of adult women that have site exposures.
 As a health-based goal, USEPA has sought to limit the risk to young children of having elevated blood-lead concentrations.
 USEPA, following the suggestions of the Centers for Disease Control, has defined an elevated blood-lead concentration as exceeding 10 ug/dL to 5% of the exposed target population.
-Equation 2 describes the estimated relationship between the bloodlead concentration in adult women and the corresponding 95th percentile fetal blood-lead concentration (PbB ${fetal, 0.95}$).
+Equation 2 describes the estimated relationship between the bloodduring the averaging period).